-Would you love to try wild camping?
+Would you love to try wild camping in the UK?
 Have you camped at campsites but would love to try and go more natural and wild with your camps?
-Maybe you want to discover the more breath taking views that can be enjoyed by getting off the beaten track and finding your little piece of unspoiled land to spend the night on.
+Maybe you want to discover the more breathtaking views that can be enjoyed by getting off the beaten track and finding your little piece of unspoiled land to spend the night on.

 There are some laws and responsibilities to know and follow before you go.
 Please don’t allow this to put you off as long as you know the laws and are responsible while camping these can be some of the most rewarding camping trips you will experience.